-THE first haircut for a young Ifugao child must be the most expensive in the world.
-It is called “kolot” in the Tuwali dialect of the ancient township of Kiangan.
-Only the culturally rich or “kadangyan” can perform such a ritual.
+It involves the first haircut for a young Ifugao child.
+It is called "kolot" in the Tuwali dialect of the ancient township of Kiangan.
+Only the culturally rich or "kadangyan" can afford to perform such a ritual.

-Center in this fading Ifugao ritual is Casey Carson Dait, who at four years of age is sporting beyond shoulder length hair and could be mistaken as a girl.
+Center in this fading Ifugao ritual was Casey Carson Dait, who at four years of age then was sporting beyond shoulder length of hair and could be mistaken as a girl.
 He is the first of two children born to Lysil Balis-Dait and Clyde Dait.
-Both are residing in Union township and, like their parents; work in the medical field in the State of New Jersey, U.S.A.
+Both are residing in the USA and, like their parents, work in the medical field.

-Casey may not be aware of what the bustling activities are all about.
-However, like any kid having a haircut will make the loudest and most expensive tantrums when the Mumbaki does his thing with scissors.
+Casey may not be aware of what the bustling activities were all about.
+However, like any kid having a haircut will make the loudest and most expensive tantrums when the Munbaki does his thing with scissors.

-The “Kolot” is set for April 30 at the family house at Pico, Kiangan, Ifugao.
+The "Kolot" was done at the family home at Pico, Kiangan, Ifugao.

-Relatives and neighbors near and far have been informed of the celebration and will stand witness in the cultural transition of a child into boyhood.
-They come with the eagerness for a festivity bringing along with them jars of rice wine, rice, vegetables and additional animals to feed the mass of well-wishers.
+Relatives and neighbors near and far attended the celebration and stood as a witness at the cultural transition of a child into boyhood.
+They came with the eagerness for a festivity bringing along with them jars of rice wine, rice, vegetables and additional animals to feed the mass of well-wishers.

-Dulawan explains “two interesting features of the kolot are the spearing of the betel palm or banana trunks by the men and the eating by the celebrant of the leg of a sacrificial rooster”.
-These must be done simultaneously following the nightlong ritual orchestrated by the native priest.
+Dulawan, a former district schools supervisor, explains that "two interesting features of the kolot are the spearing of the betel palm or banana trunks by the men and the eating by the celebrant of the leg of a sacrificial rooster."
+These must be done simultaneously following the night-long ritual orchestrated by the native priest.

 "Aside from the fact that his family has gained some degree of social prestige, the boy will have a marked social degree of recognition among his peers in his later life because he is nungkolot..."
 Dulawan concluded.